Skip to main content

 Data and Logic Changes

 Equinix continually strives to improve the quality of data we provide to customers.
 To this end, we periodically make changes to our backend data and product logic that may result in differences between historically provided reports and newly generated reports.
-In most cases, any differences that result from these methodology refinements will be small, but questions or concerns may be submitted via an ECP support ticket.
+In most cases, any differences that result from these methodology refinements will be small, but questions or concerns may be submitted via a Customer Portal support ticket.

 Conversion Factors